 Teicholz showed how governments around the world undertook randomised control clinical trials (RCTS) on the diet-heart hypothesis throughout the 1960s and 1970s.
 They used foods high in vegetable oils, such as margarine and soy-filled milk.

-A previous expert witness for Noakes, British obesity research Dr Zoe Harcombe, reviewed much of those studies during her evidence-in-chief.
-So Teicholz did not go into those in detail.
-She referred briefly to research that included the Finnish Mental Health study that lasted for 12 years and studies the US National Institutes of Health (NIH) funded.
-Among these are the LA Veterans Study, the Minnesota Coronary Survey, and the MrFit Trial, as it is known.
+Teicholz did not go into those in detail since a previous expert witness for Noakes, British obesity researcher Dr Zoë Harcombe, reviewed much of those studies in her evidence.
+Teicholz referred briefly to research that included the Finnish Mental Health study that lasted for 12 years.
+She also included studies that the US National Institutes of Health (NIH) funded.
+Among these are the LA Veterans Study, the Minnesota Coronary Survey, and the MrFit Trial,.

-The NIH alone spent billions of dollars on studies, trying – and failing – to prove Keys’ hypothesis, she said.
-These trials were “remarkably special” as they were highly controlled, in-patient environments where all meals were served.
+The NIH alone spent billions of dollars on studies, trying – and failing – to prove Keys’ hypothesis, Teicholz said.
+These trials were “remarkably special” as they were highly controlled, in-patient environments where researchers served all meals to participants.

 Additionally, almost all these studies had “hard endpoints.”
-This means they had “indisputable outcomes,” such as death, which “ cannot be contested”.
-The diagnosis of a heart attack is another end point but “a little more disputable”, she said.
+This means they had “indisputable outcomes”, such as death, which “cannot be contested”.
+The diagnosis of a heart attack is another end point but “a little more disputable”, Teicholz said.

 Altogether, the trials on the diet-heart hypothesis included more than 75 000 subjects, mostly men but some women.
-They did show that restricting saturated fats reduced total cholesterol.
-However, there was no impact on the ultimate outcome – whether or not people died of a heart attack, she said.
+They showed that restricting saturated fats reduced total cholesterol.
+However, there was no impact on the ultimate outcome – whether or not people died of a heart attack.

-In recent years, researchers around the world have gone back and looked at this data.
-There are now more than a dozen meta-analyses and systematic reviews published, Teicholz said.
-Nearly all have concluded that saturated fat and dietary cholesterol do not cause death from heart disease.
+In recent years, researchers globally have looked at this data.
+There are now more than a dozen published meta-analyses and systematic reviews, Teicholz said.
+Nearly all concluded that saturated fat and dietary cholesterol do not cause death from heart disease.

-Low-fat diets are consistently shown to lower HDL-C (so-called “good cholesterol”).
+The research consistently shows that low-fat diets lower HDL-C (so-called “good cholesterol”).
 That means they actually increase the risk of heart disease.

 Some official bodies are taking notice, Teicholz said.
-The Canadian Heart and Stroke Foundation (CHSF) – the equivalent of the AHA in the US and the Heart and Stroke Foundation of South Africa – has re-evaluated the data.
-In 2015, the CHSF lifted the cap (as a percentage of calories) on saturated fats, Teicholz said.
+The Canadian Heart and Stroke Foundation (CHSF) is the equivalent of the AHA in the US and the Heart and Stroke Foundation of South Africa.
+It has re-evaluated the data.
+In 2015, the CHSF lifted the cap (as a percentage of calories) on saturated fats.

-Teicholz cited an analysis Noakes has done of the US Women’s Health Initiative (WHI) study on nearly 49 000 women over seven years.
-His study found that those women with the least insulin resistance at the start of the trial actually had a greater risk of developing type 2 diabetes if they were eating the low-fat diet, compared to the control diet.
+Teicholz cited Noakes’ analysis of the US Women’s Health Initiative (WHI) study on nearly 49 000 women over seven years.
+He found that women with the least insulin resistance at the start of the trial actually had a greater risk of developing type 2 diabetes if they were eating the low-fat diet compared to the control diet.